-CFS has implemented ACLs according to this model.
-Lustre supports the standard Linux ACL tools, setfacl, getfacl, and the historical chacl, normally installed with the acl package.
+We have implemented ACLs according to this model.
+Lustre supports the standard Linux ACL tools, setfacl, getfacl, and the historical chacl, normally installed with the ACL package.

-3.1.2 Lustre ACLs
+26.1.2 Lustre ACLs

 Lustre versions 1.4.6 and above support POSIX ACLs.
 When using a Lustre client at version 1.4.5 or below with an MDS at version 1.4.6, or vice versa, the userspace program generates an "Operation not supported" error during ACL operations.